edamontology/edamontologyDocs/editors_guide.rst

    This document is undergoing heavy edits right now ... you may want to come back in a few days!

-If you're not sure how to do something please ask on edam@elixir-dk.org.
+If you're not sure how to do something please ask edam@elixir-dk.org.
 You'll need to `subscribe <http://elixirmail.cbs.dtu.dk/mailman/listinfo/edam>`_ to the list first.

 Terminology
 -----------